-The African Literary Journals have rightly come with new integrative and indigenous approaches to Africa in spite of the cultural myopia of western critics.
+The African Literary Journals are here with bold integration of the indigenous to the criticism of literature.
+In spite of the cultural myopia of western critics.
 The so-called minority nations may yet become major streams in the estuary of global cultures.
-Such imaginative approach to Africa’s development issues being the cardinal point of IRCALC’s formation has therefore informed the selection of presentations for the B4 and 5 editions of the literary journals.
+Such imaginative approach to Africa’s development issues being the cardinal point of IRCALC’s formation has therefore informed the selection of presentations for the B4 and 5 editions of these literary journals.

-Here again the onus on literature to turn the searchlight on African thought is so striking that a great deal of entries have dwelt on Afrocentric literary aesthetics.
-But this is no less surprising in itself.
-Recall that early recognition accorded writings from the continent had come from Africa centred efforts of such foremost writers as Leopold Senghor, Laye Camara, and Chinua Achebe.
+Here again the onus on literature to turn the searchlight on African thought is so striking that a great deal of entries have dwelt on Afrocentric aesthetics.
+But this is no less surprising when it is recalled that early recognition accorded writings from the continent had come from Africa-centred efforts of such foremost writers as Leopold Senghor, Laye Camara and Chinua Achebe.

-Reading further, the post colonial rhetoric continues with echoes of political commitment, with both being twin issues in African developmental discourse.
-Probably the highpoint of these journals of African re- imagining has been the overarching signification of the folk literatures of Africa in a manner of cultural celebration often taken by the west as belonging in the past but now surfacing with an energy that recognises the immediate relevance of this cherished but neglected part of African literary culture.
+Reading further, the post colonial rhetoric continues with echoes of political commitment, both being twin issues in African developmental discourse.
+Probably the highpoint of these journals of African re- imagining has been the overarching signification of the folk literatures of Africa in a manner of cultural celebration often taken by the west as belonging in the past but now surfacing with an energy that recognises the immediate relevance of this cherished but neglected part of literary culture.

-In spite of the exuberance of our efforts, nevertheless, the collections in these journals can only whet the appetite for the imaginative chronicle of Africa’s literary progress since the past decades.
+In spite of the exuberance of our efforts, nevertheless, the collections in these journals can only whet the appetite for the imaginative chronicle of African aesthetic since the past decades.

 African Literary Journal B5